Doris Beeston: Life

-In 1922 she joined Helen Jenkins at the Kindergarten she had created in the Sydney suburb of Croyden.
+In 1922 she joined Helen Jenkins at the Kindergarten she had created in the Sydney suburb of Croydon.
 She was there until 1924 when she became the first paid general secretary of the South Australian Kindergarten Union where she worked with Ethel McDonnell and Lucy Morice.
 One of her tasks was to raise money which she did with her friend Constance Jean Bonython.

 In 1937 she was awarded the Catherine Helen Spence Memorial Scholarship to enable her to further her study into parent education and child welfare.
 In 1939 she travelled to Britain and France to attend lectures on early childhood and to visit nursery schools and kindergartens.

-Also in 1939, Second World War began, and in response to the threat of war, the British Children's Overseas Reception Board, a government sponsored organisation, was created to arrange the emigration of British children to other parts of the British Empire.
+Also in 1939, the Second World War began, and in response to the threat of war, the British Children's Overseas Reception Board, a government sponsored organisation, was created to arrange the emigration of British children to other parts of the British Empire.
 Beeston volunteered to be an escort for 477 British children who were leaving Liverpool on 1 August 1940 on MS Batory.
-She looked after 16 boys aged 7 to 14 for the ten week voyage to Adelaide on 14 October.
+She looked after 16 boys aged 7 to 14 for the ten-week voyage to Adelaide on 14 October.
 The regular concerts, and a later book, named the Batory as "The Singing Ship".
-Beeston and the other escorts enjoyed two weeks back in her country before they was recalled to Britain.
+Beeston and the other escorts enjoyed two weeks back in her country before they were recalled to Britain.
 They set sail back to Australia on the MS Rangitane.